Cognitive cascades: How to model (and potentially counter) the spread of fake news: Comparing Contagion Methods

 Our second set of experiments were conducted on Watts-Strogatz \cite{watts1998collective} small world networks, $G(N,k,\rho) = (V,E)$, where $N=500, k=5$, and $\rho=0.5$.
 In this formulation, $k$ is the number of initial neighbors any node is connected to, and $\rho$ is the chance of rewiring any edge.
 We chose this graph topology because small world networks exhibit some attributes of real-world social networks (low diameter and triadic closure).
-Results of simple and complex contagions on these WS graphs are shown in Fig. \ref{fig:ws-simple-complex}.
+Results of simple and proportional threshold cascades on these WS graphs are shown in \nameref{s24-simple-threshold-ws}.

-Simple contagion results showed largely the same pattern as in the ER random graph, but a significantly slower spread through the population.
-This is likely due to the fact that the WS graphs had a total of 2,500 edges, where the rounded expected number of edges in the ER graphs was 6,238.
-Interestingly, complex contagion was successful on the WS graphs, but with a high amount of variance over simulations (variance shown in S1).
-With only 5 neighbors, the barrier to fulfilling the $0.35$ threshold for belief is much easier - requiring only 2 neighbors who match the message's $b$ value.
-This likely led to contagion whereas the threshold given an expected neighbor count in the ER graph of 25 is much harder to satisfy with 9 neighbors.
+Simple cascade results showed largely the same pattern as in the ER random graph, but a significantly slower spread through the population.
+Interestingly, proportional threshold cascades were successful on the WS graphs, but with a high amount of variance over simulations (variance shown in \nameref{s3-fig-ws-threshold-variance}).

-Results from cognitive contagion experiments closely match those from the ER random graph experiments.
-These are displayed in Fig. \ref{fig:ws-cognitive}.
+Results from cognitive cascade experiments closely match those from the ER random graph experiments.
+These are displayed in Fig \ref{fig:ws-cognitive}.
 The population displayed the same patterns given a significantly different graph structure, which begs explanation.
 We will discuss this further below.